tobiaskraus/tk-boilerplate/vscode/README.md

 # tk-boilerplate/vscode

-Configuring code snippets in vscode can speed up coding big times.
+Configuring code snippets in VSCode can speed up coding big times.

 There are 2 options: